Tallest Mountain in the World

 From the south col, one can reach the summit within 9 to 18 hours.
 You can spend the night at south col but need to manage some extra oxygen supplements.

 The altitude is a threat, and your body will only function properly if there is supplemental oxygen.
 Therefore, you can say that the climbing period of Everest is 60 days or above.

 The suitable climbing season for Everest is between April and May. climbers can start the expedition in late March this is the time when the weather is in favor of climbing.

 As everyone is familiar with, bad weather can hit anytime in the Himalayan region.
 So, the rest of the month is harsh with the extremely bad weather condition.

 The fog, heavy snowfall, strong winds, low level of oxygen, and several other factors make the remaining month hard for the summit.

-However, making it up to the summit is quite tough at any time of the year even in the climbing season.
-But the Month From April and May make it a little easier and possible for the summit.
+However, making it up to the summit is quite tough at any time of the year even during the climbing season.
+But the Month Of April and May make it a little easier and possible for the summit.

 Mount Everest, standing at the highest elevation of 8848.86m, is one of the valuable treasures of Nepal.
 It is a well-known peak where hundreds of mountaineers have set their eyes.